 What is BIC (Business Identifier Code)?

-As explained above, the BIC or SWIFT code generally comprises of 8 characters.
-The extended code of 11 characters, meanwhile, enables payments to be directed to a specific office, branch, or unit of the institution.
+As mentioned earlier, the BIC or SWIFT code is generally comprised of 8 characters.
+The extended code of 11 characters (with the last three digits added) enables payments to be directed to a specific office, branch, or unit of the institution.